aichemydev/testgold/docs/introduction.rst

 .. image:: _static/testgold_testruns_actions_page.png
    :width: 100%
    :align: center
-   :alt: TestGold Test Runs Page
+   :alt: TestGold Test Runs Actions

 You can also access more options for each test by selecting the vertical elipses at the right of each row.
 Options here include the ability to update run info, retry the test, or remove it.

-Test Run Details

 Test Run Summary